aj-reid14/Boarderly/README.md

 ## Create a new board

-To create a board, find images by searching in the web with the "Enter a Goal" tool.
+To create a board, click on the add goal button to add a goal and represent it with an image.

-## Boards

-Add a Board to your profile so you can share them with your friends.
+The edit button is

 ## Built with:

 - Google Images API
 - [Bootstrap 4.3.1](https://getbootstrap.com/)
 - MySQL Workbench
+- Cryptr NPM Package

 ## Boardely team:
+- Andre Reid
+- Paola Larrazabal
+- Miranda Hidalgo